-Our one day “Stay Alive” modern survival skills course is a dynamic combination of both traditional and modern survival, bushcraft and safety skills.
-Learn what to do if you get lost in the outdoors, what important survival gear you should carry, how to create emergency shelters from both natural and manmade materials, light a fire without matches, find & filter water, navigate with a map and a compass as well as by the sun and stars, use effective signalling techniques for rescue and much, much more!
-The course content includes:- Emergency Shelter Construction, Survival Fire-lighting Skills, Food and Water Procurement, Emergency Signalling & Survival Navigation, Emergency First Aid and Survival Equipment Selection.
-Basic Bushcraft Skills and Survival Gear, Tools and Equipment.
-Australian Survival Instructors one day “Stay Alive” courses are held on over 3,000 private acres of pristine Aussie bush & rainforest in a remote valley with clear running water & tidal fishing creek, on the Central Coast of NSW.
+Our One day ‘Stay Alive’ survival skills course is a dynamic combination of both traditional and modern survival, bushcraft and safety skills.
+Learn what to do if you get lost in the outdoors, what important survival gear you should carry, how to create emergency shelters from both natural and manmade materials, light a fire without matches, find & filter water, navigate with a map and a compass, use effective signalling techniques for rescue and much more!
+The course content includes:- Emergency Shelters, Survival Fire-lighting Skills, Water Procurement, Emergency Signalling & Survival Navigation, Emergency First Aid and Survival Equipment Selection, Basic Bushcraft & Survival Gear, Tools and Equipment.
+This course is held in NSW State Forest on the Central Coast, 1 hr drive Nth of Sydney

 The course content includes:-

-Emergency Shelter Construction, Survival Fire-lighting Skills both Primitive & Modern, Food and Water Procurement & Treatment and Primitive Cooking methods, Emergency Signalling & Survival Navigation, Celestial Navigation, Traditional Archery, Emergency First Aid and Survival Equipment Selection, Basic Bushcraft Skills Knifework and Axework, Survival Gear & Bug Out Bag gear selection & demonstration, Tools and Equipment and much, much more.
+Emergency Shelter Construction, Survival Fire-lighting Skills both Primitive & Modern, Food and Water Procurement & Treatment, Emergency Signalling & Survival Navigation, Night time Celestial Navigation, Emergency First Aid and Survival Equipment Selection, Basic Bushcraft Skills, Tools and Equipment, Off Track Navigation & Orienteering and more.

-Australian Survival Instructors four day “Comprehensive” courses are held on over 800 private acres of pristine Aussie bush in a remote valley with clear running freshwater and also tidal cheeks on the Central Coast of NSW.
-From the outset practical skills are in use with a “hands on” approach being promoted.
-Skills used for the four days in a real environment include, but are certainly not limited to: Protection & Shelter – Emergency Shelter Construction, Types of Shelters, Keeping Warm and Dry, Shelter Location, Improvised Shelter Materials.
+From the outset, practical skills are in use with a ‘hands on’ approach being promoted.
+Subjects covered include, Protection & Shelter – Emergency Shelter Construction, Improvised Shelter Materials, Traditional Aboriginal shelter construction, Jungle shelters.
 Survival First Aid: Priorities For Life, Treating Common Survival Illnesses & Conditions, Bush Remedies & Improvised Treatment, Hypothermia “The Silent Killer”, Survival First Aid Equipment.
-Location & Signalling – Improvised Signalling Methods & Equipment, Signalling Aircraft, International Signal Code, Signal fires, Using Marker Panels, Flares and Mirrors.
-Water Procurement – Solar Stills, Transpiration Method, Dew Collection, Wells, Natural Water Sources, Emergency Water Sterilising, Water From Plant Sources, Improvised Water Storage & Carrying Methods.
-Food Procurement – Survival Hunting & Trapping, Use of Snares & Traps, Survival Fishing, Basic Tracking Skills, Edible Plant Life, Emergency Food Preparation and Improvised Cooking Methods, wild game butchering, skinning and tanning, smoking & preserving game and more.
-Emergency Fire-lighting – Improvised Fire-lighting Methods, Use of Flint & Steel, Magnesium Fire-starter, Fire Bow and Drill, Hand Drill, Fire Saw, Natural Tinders, Types of fires.
-Navigation – Use of map & compass, compass types, magnetic declination, Grid references, Latitude and longitude, GPS, wilderness navigation, improvised navigation aids, pace counting, sun compasses,navigating by sun and stars, navigation using natural features.
-Primitive skills and weapons making – Flint knapping – Pressure flaking – Spears – Axes – Bow and Arrow, make your own stone broadheads & more.
-Primitive pottery and clay making and clay treatment. – Think Like a Survivor – Survival awareness – Maintaining a positive mental attitude.
+Location & Signalling – Improvised Signalling Methods & Equipment, Signalling Aircraft, International Signal Code, Signal fires, Flares and Mirrors.
+Water Procurement – Transpiration Method, Wells, Natural Water Sources, Emergency Water Sterilising, Water From Plant Sources, Improvised Water Storage.
+Food Procurement – Survival Archery using primitive bows, Use of Snares & Traps, Edible Plant Life, Emergency Food Preparation and Improvised Cooking Methods, Wild game butchering & skinning.
+Emergency Fire-lighting – Improvised Fire-lighting Methods, Use of Flint & Steel, Fire Bow and Drill, Hand Drill, Natural Tinders, Types of fires.
+Navigation – Use of map & compass, compass types, magnetic declination, Grid references, Latitude and longitude, GPS, pace counting, navigating by sun and stars, navigation using natural features.
+Primitive skills, Bush foods and improvised bush cooking methods… and more

 Australian Survival Instructors